pravega/pravega-samples/scenarios/change-data-capture/README.md

 ## Capture the change data

-**TL;DR** Store the change log captured by Debezium in Pravega.
+**TL;DR** Store in Pravega the changelog captured by Debezium.

 > [*Debezium*](https://debezium.io/) is an open source distributed platform for change data capture.
 Start it up, point it at your databases, and your apps can start responding to all of the inserts, updates, and deletes that other apps commit to your databases.

-The Debezium will start after MySQL is ready for any operation.
-As soon as the data is updated in the MySQL table, the Debezium server will read the binlog from MySQL and sink the change log to Pravega, a reliable stream storage system, where these change log are preserved.
+Debezium will start after MySQL is ready for any operation.
+As soon as the data is updated in the MySQL table, the Debezium server will read the binlog from MySQL and sink the changelog to Pravega, a reliable stream storage system, where these changelogs are preserved.

-A successful deployment will result the change log data similar like this:
+A successful deployment will result in the changelog data similar to this:

 ```bash
 $  docker-compose exec pravega ./bin/pravega-cli stream read stock/dbserver1.stock.stock